 - Supplemental Educational Opportunity Grants;

 Weed users may also be ineligible for federal housing benefits.
 Pot users may not purchase a gun.
-And pot is banned on federal property.
+Also, pot is banned on federal property.
 Examples include federal buildings, parks, and military bases.
+If you get caught, you could get cited or arrested by federal officers/park rangers.

 Furthermore, businesses that accept large amounts of federal funding have to follow the Drug-Free Workplace Act of 1988.9